COVID-19 Updates for the Postdoctoral Fellows Community

 Mandatory Quarantine Information

 We will update the SGS Postdoc page regularly with important updates for U of T’s graduate community.
-Check the University of Toronto’s coronavirus (COVID-19) updates and frequently asked questions pages for updates relevant to the whole U of T community, including links to travel advisories and public health guidance on self-isolation.
+Check the University of Toronto’s frequently asked questions page for updates relevant to the whole U of T community, including links to travel advisories and public health guidance on self-isolation.
 It is also important to stay up to date with the advice provided by your department/Faculty.

 COVID-19 Testing Requirements